 AEMO considers all major pipelines shown in Figure 3.
 At each daily step, a modelled pipeline may flow up to its daily capacity limitation, which may limit production from upstream facilities.
+In cases that capacity of pipeline significantly changes across winter and non-winter seasons, such variations are also included in the modelling upon available data from surveys.
 Flow is optimised by taking into account transport cost - or pipeline tariffs - on each pipeline in the modelled system.